hemanthkuncha/three-tier-app/README2.md

 when the deploying hardware ip changes then i have to rebuild the image to access the backend through browser due to the ENV is directly adding while build process

-and we can added a manual DNS entry in local

 now we can access :

 ``` url